wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-6.md

 (2) __Turn order__ Decide on player turn order.

-Write down each wallflower alias and players names in a section titles `Wallflowers`
+Write down each wallflower's alias and player's names in a section titled `Wallflowers`.

 Turn order will be from first to last, then loop around.